ValentynNagay/EmulatorOfStore/README.md

-# Grocery store emulator
-Test task

-The task is following:
+## Description

-Write a program to emulate the operation of a shop selling drinks in Java/C#.
+A simple program to simulate the operation of a shop selling drinks.
+It is an example of a test task for a trainee test automation engineer.